Stability, corners, and other 2-dimensional shapes: Stability and almost sure stability

-Observe that the set belongs to the $\sigma$-algebra of internal sets defined over $M$.
+Consider now the countable collection $\mathcal B_S$ of all subsets $X'\times Y'$ as in Claim \ref{Claim:specialpt}, that is, the set $Y'$ is internal whilst $X'$ is $\omega$-internal, both are defined over $M$ and so $\mu_{G^{n+m}}((X'\times Y')\setminus S)=0$.
+By $\sigma$-additivity, we have that has measure $0$ (with respect to the extension of the Loeb measure).
+Observe further that the set belongs to the $\sigma$-algebra of internal sets defined over $M$.
 If $Z$ has positive measure, we deduce as in the discussion right after Claim \ref{Claim:family} that $Z$ contains a pair $(a,b)$ in good position over $M$ with $a$ satisfying $(\star)$.
 It follows from Claim \ref{Claim:specialpt} that $(a,b)$ lies in some box $X'\times Y'$ in $\mathcal B_S$, contradicting the choice of $Z$.
-Thus, the sets $S$ and $\bigcup_{X'\times Y'\in \mathcal B_S} X'\times Y'$ are comparable with respect to the extension of the Loeb measure.
+Thus, the sets $S$ and $\bigcup_{X'\times Y'\in \mathcal B_S} (X'\times Y')$ are comparable with respect to the extension of the Loeb measure.
 We need only show that we can replace the latter union, modulo an $\epsilon$-error, by an actual finite union of internal boxes defined over $M$.